pikaak/CatTarot/replit.md

 - Google Generative AI (Gemini 2.5 Flash model via Replit AI Integrations)
 - API key configured via environment variable: `AI_INTEGRATIONS_GEMINI_API_KEY`
 - Two AI functions:
-  1. `generateTarotReading()` - Cat responds from its own perspective about itself (health, feelings, wants) using tarot insights (max 3 sentences, warm honest tone, no card names)
+  1. `generateTarotReading()` - Cat responds from its own perspective about itself (health, feelings, wants) using tarot insights (max 3 sentences, warm honest tone, informal Korean/반말, no card names)
-  2. `generateGreeting()` - Creates warm, affectionate greetings from the cat to its owner
+  2. `generateGreeting()` - Creates warm, affectionate greetings from the cat to its owner in informal Korean (반말)
 - Context: User asks questions ABOUT their cat, and the cat answers about itself
 - Prompt engineering ensures the cat speaks as itself, not as a fortune-teller
+- Greeting refresh system: Uses queryClient.invalidateQueries to fetch new greetings after completing readings (tracked via READING_COMPLETED_KEY in localStorage)

 **Database**
 - Drizzle ORM configured with PostgreSQL dialect